krishkumar/BlockParty/README.md

 - View JSON in app

 ## How to Install

 You need Xcode 7 or later.
 And an iOS device running atleast iOS 9.

 Step 1

+Open a new terminal window in OS X. Refer to [this guide](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) on using the OS X Terminal.

 ```bash
 git clone https://github.com/krishkumar/BlockParty.git